A University of Washington proposal to resume the men’s basketball series with Gonzaga was met with a chilly reception from the Bulldogs.

 “Gonzaga is a great program,” Husky coach Lorenzo Romar said in a statement released by UW.
 “When we discontinued the series initially, we knew there would come a time when we would probably renew the series.
 We think it is something that is going to work well for both programs.
 We’re ready to go.”

 Roth declined further comment.
 Attempts to reach head coach Mark Few were unsuccessful.

-There is some bitter history between the schools, stemming from the recruitment of ex-Zag Josh Heytvelt.
-Former Washington assistant coach Cameron Dollar, now the head coach at Seattle University, made illegal contact with Heytvelt when he was a junior at Clarkston High.
+There is a bit of bitter history between the schools, stemming from the recruitment of ex-Zag Josh Heytvelt.
+Former UW assistant coach Cameron Dollar, now the head coach at Seattle University, made illegal contact with Heytvelt when he was a junior at Clarkston High.
 Dollar was eventually disciplined by Washington for recruiting violations, including ones involving Heytvelt.